RobotLeopard86/CacaoEngine/docs/manual/building.md

 * Arch-based (e.g. Manjaro): `libglvnd`, `libxkbcommon`, `extra-cmake-modules`, `libxcursor`, `libxi`, `libxfixes`, `libxinerama`, `libxrandr`, `mesa`, `wayland-protocols`, `libibus`, `libdrm`, `fcitx`, `util-linux-libs`

 ## Compilers
-Cacao Engine is designed to build **ONLY** with Clang (including Apple's modified Clang) and LLD.
-If problems are encountered when using alternative compilers or linkers, they will not be officially supported.
-While other compilers may work, they are officially not supported.
+Cacao Engine is primarily built with Clang (including Apple's modified Clang), however it should work when using MSVC as well, and possibly GCC.
+Typically LLD is also used, but standard `ld` or MSVC `link.exe` should work as well.

 ## Known Building Platforms
 * x86_64 GNU/Linux with Clang and LLD